A CAREER IN CRIME THAT PAYS

 PROGRAM COST

-*Based on Fall 2021 in-state, in-service-area tuition.
+*Based on Fall 2022 in-state, in-service-area tuition.
 Your actual cost may differ.
 Does not include fees, books and other costs.
-Qualifications vary; all subject to change.
+Qualifications vary.

 FAQS & ADDITIONAL INFORMATION